7 Most Affordable Neighbourhoods in Kelowna, BC

 University District Amenities

-Housing types include single-family homes, townhomes, and condos.
-Several new communities are being developed within the district, presenting options for new construction homes.
+Homes in the University District include single-family homes, townhomes, and condos.
+Several new communities are being developed within the district, presenting options for new construction homes in Kelowna.
 Prices vary widely from the $300,000s to more than $2 million.

 The neighbourhood has various shopping, dining, and entertainment opportunities within its borders or across Highway 97.
 Gulfstream Restaurant offers tapas, small plates, and pizza, and Scenic Road Cider has a tasting room and shop.
 Cooper's Foods is the local grocery store.
 The Pursuit of Excellence Hockey Academy has trained pro players and offers training camps for amateurs.
 Kangaroo Creek Farm is a nearby petting zoo that features domestic and exotic animals.